Find out how your doctor decides which treatment you need and the types of treatment you might have.

 Your doctor will discuss your treatment, its benefits and the possible side effects with you.

-For stages 1 to 4 cervical cancer you might have one or more of the following treatments depending on the stage of your cancer:
+You might have one or more of the following treatments depending on the stage of your cancer:

-- combined chemotherapy and radiotherapy (chemoradiotherapy)
+- chemotherapy and radiotherapy together (chemoradiotherapy)

 Treatment by stage